rkruegs123/jax-catalyst-design/README.md

 Code for designing **spider catalysts**

+# April 2, 2024

+- We decided to do the following for the WHAM energy function: make it all a part of complex and just have separate helpe rfunctions for e.g. constructing th combined eneryg, and also getting the energy function.
+Then all the logic stays in the same place.
+We do this next time.

 # February 20, 2024
 - added the "cheating" by only interacting with the vertex to bind
 - played around - we can still extract, can't get it to release